cychenyin/windmill/docs/modules/triggers/cron.rst

 Introduction
 ------------

-This is the most powerful of the built-in triggers in APScheduler.
+This is the most powerful of the built-in triggers in windmill.
 You can specify a variety of different expressions on each field, and when determining the next execution time, it finds the earliest possible time that satisfies the conditions in every field.
 This behavior resembles the "Cron" utility found in most UNIX-like operating systems.